Zohla/rainydays/README.md

 After that the assignment was to build it with HTML and CSS.

-The developer had to take the following in consideration when planning and building the page:
+What I had to take in consideration when planning and building the page:

 An online shop selling men's and women’s rain jackets.
 They are designed for a range of different outdoor activities such as hiking.